kevglass/simple-webrtc-p2p-game/README.md

 ### Candidates

 A candidate is an address where a peer can be reached with packets by a remote peer.
-These are determiend by looking at local network interfaces, sending out packets to STUN servers who will respond with your external address and through configuration of a TURN server.
+These are determined by looking at local network interfaces, sending out packets to STUN servers who will respond with your external address and through configuration of a TURN server.

 During setup of the peer to peer connection the peer starts trying to determine all of its possible reachability addresses.
 These are given weights to identify which is preferred (i.e. a direct connection is better than one via an intermediary).
-Each one of these possibilities is called a "candidate", as in its a candidate for connection.
+Each one of these possibilities is called a "candidate", as in it's a candidate for connection.
 As the peer discovers them notifies the code via an API callback.
 In the candidates are sent over the relay server so the remote side knows how to connect.

 During setup the peers use the candidates they're receiving to try and send a packet to the remote side.
 Once a packet is acknowledged the candidate can be used as a path to the remote side.
 WebRTC does a lot of work to make sure this is secure :)